 Oven Drying & Using a Dehydrator

-Oven-drying is a much faster way of drying herbs, however you must be careful not to burn them:
+Oven-drying is a much faster way to dry herbs, however you must be careful not to burn them:

 - Strip the herb’s leaves from their stalks, and lay out on baking tray lined with parchment paper.

-- Set oven to the lowest possible setting – ideally lower than 37°C (100°F) – and place tray in oven.
-To achieve such a low heat, preheat the oven, then turn it off and leave just the light on to keep at low temperature.
+- Set oven to the lowest possible setting – ideally lower than 37°C (100°F) – and place tray in the oven.
+To achieve such a low heat, preheat the oven, then turn it off and leave just the light on.

 - Leave the door ajar, so that the oven doesn’t get too hot inside and excess moisture can escape.

-- After 1 hour, turn off the oven and allow the herbs to cool in the oven.
+- After 1 hour, turn off the oven and allow the herbs to cool (keep them inside the oven).

 If you have a dehydrator available, it makes drying herbs so much easier:

-- Place herb leaves in a single layer on the dehydrator tray.
+- Place the herbs in a single layer on the dehydrator tray.

-- Dry herbs on lowest setting possible.
-Typical drying time is 1-4 hours.
-Herbs are dry when the leaves crumble and the stems break when you bend them.
+- Dry on the lowest setting available.
+Drying may take around 1-4 hours.
+The herbs are ready once the leaves crumble and the stems break when you bend them.